 In the federal state of Baden-Württemberg, indoor patio roofs with a floor area of up to 30 square meters count as process-free construction projects.

-Roofing of ground-floor terraces in buildings in building classes 1 to 3 are considered to be construction projects that do not require a procedure.
+Coverings of ground floor terraces for buildings in building classes 1 to 3 are considered process-free construction projects.

 In the federal state of Lower Saxony, patio roofs with a floor area of no more than 30 m² are intended as process-free construction measures.
 Before you begin, ask your local building control authority: